 A psychoanalytic consultation can help you find out more about psychoanalytic treatment and whether it might be right for you.

 Consultations through the London Clinic of Psychoanalysis usually take place over two sessions.
-They offer a chance to talk about what has brought you to consider psychoanalysis, and to get an idea of what analytic treatment is like.
+They offer a chance to talk about what has brought you to consider a psychoanalytic approach, and to get an idea of what analytic treatment is like.

 At the end of these sessions, you and the consulting analyst will discuss next steps, bearing in mind the nature of your difficulties, the practicalities of having treatment, and what is affordable for you.
 Further information about the Clinic Consultation Service can be found here.

-If you and the consulting analyst decide that analytic treatment is a good option for you, you may be referred for psychoanalysis or psychoanalytic psychotherapy with an analyst in private practice.
+Options for next steps include referral for psychoanalysis or psychoanalytic psychotherapy with an analyst in private practice.
 Psychoanalysis usually consists of four or five sessions per week, while psychoanalytic psychotherapy takes place between one and three times per week.

 The Institute of Psychoanalysis is a charity and the fees we charge for psychoanalytic consultations go toward supporting the Clinic in being able to provide services to people less able to afford them.